aphexlog/yeetcode/README.md

 - Fetch LeetCode problems directly into your workspace
 - Dynamically generate high-quality test cases using AI
 - Run and validate your solutions locally
-- Optimized for AWS, keeping costs minimal
-- No passive costs—compute only when needed

 ## 🛠 Installation & Usage